 The link heads to our recommended incubator by Zoo Med.

 The Reptibator is user-friendly and durable.

-Even with a dedicated incubator, these settings fluctuate based on the room and weather of it.
+Even with a dedicated incubator, these settings fluctuate based on the room and weather.

-A good thermo/hygro combo will give you this information you need.
+A good thermometer/hygrometer combo will give you the information you need.

 We like this one because it’s compatible with a phone app for constant tracking and alerts.

-Vermiculite – The eggs need to be kept in some kind of material of medium.
+The eggs need to be kept in some material of medium.